-The Adviser must come from the unit where the student is enrolled or any unit within the College.
+The Dissertation Adviser must come from the unit where the student is enrolled.
 The Co-Adviser may belong to an external institution.
 One (1) of the Dissertation Readers should preferably belong to an external institution.
 A Professorial Lecturer or Professor Emeritus may serve as Co-Adviser.

-Advisers are ideally appointed at the very beginning of the dissertation process.
-The Advisers should be appointed on the basis of their ability to help (e.g. provide laboratory resources, research support and intellectual guidance) and not to deter the advancement of the student.
+The Dissertation Adviser shall be identified after completion of eighteen (18) units of graduate courses.
+The Dissertation Adviser(s) should be appointed on the basis of their ability to provide laboratory resources, research support and intellectual guidance, and not to deter the advancement of the student.

 The Reader reviews the Dissertation, endorses/approves this for a defense by way of a conforme letter.
 Endorsement/approval will be based on readiness of the dissertation for defense as evidenced by the work's substance and form (with very minor corrections/revisions).

-The members of the Dissertation Committee shall be formally appointed by the Dean upon the recommendation of the Graduate Committee concerned.
+The members of the Dissertation Committee shall be formally appointed by the Dean upon successful defense of the Dissertation Proposal and recommendation of the Graduate Committee concerned.

-The Dissertation Committee shall be responsible for (1) advising the student in the preparation of the Dissertation Proposal, (2) guiding and monitoring his/her dissertation research, (3) submitting a yearly evaluation report of the progress of his/her dissertation research to the Graduate Committee, and (4) endorsing his/her doctoral dissertation for defense.
+The Dissertation Committee shall be responsible for (1) advising the student in the preparation of the Dissertation Proposal, (2) guiding and monitoring his/her dissertation research, (3) submitting a semestral evaluation report of the progress of his/her dissertation research to the Graduate Committee, and (4) endorsing his/her doctoral dissertation for defense.

-3.7.3 Change of Adviser/Reader
+3.7.3.
+Change of Dissertation Adviser or Reader

-Advisers cannot be changed during the Dissertation process, unless approved by the Graduate Committee with very strong reasons as pointed out by the student.
-The student makes a written request to the Dean with proper recommendation by the Graduate Committee.
-The original Adviser will be duly informed of the change but there is no need for his/her consent.
+The Dissertation Adviser cannot be changed during the Dissertation process, unless approved by the Graduate Committee with very strong reasons as raised by the student.
+The student submits a written request to the Dean with proper recommendation by the Graduate Committee.
+While the consent of the current Dissertation Adviser is not required when changing Advisers, it is recommended that the Graduate Committee oversee that the transition be done in a professional manner.
+The original Adviser will be duly informed of the change by the Graduate Office.

-If a faculty Adviser/Reader shall go on leave for more than one (1) semester, the Dean may appoint a new Adviser/Reader upon the recommendation of the Graduate Committee concerned.
-A faculty Adviser/Reader may request to be relieved of advising duties for justifiable reasons.
+If the Dissertation Adviser or Reader shall go on leave for more than one (1) semester, the Dean may appoint a new Dissertation Adviser or Reader upon the recommendation of the Graduate Committee concerned.
+The Dissertation Adviser or Reader may request to be relieved of advising duties for justifiable reasons.

-3.7.4 The Dissertation Proposal
+3.7.4.
+The Dissertation Proposal